SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 "Sounds interesting.
 What are we doing first?"

 Twilight sighs.
 "Let's put all these books back on the shelves.
-I've read almost all of them all already."
+I've already read almost all of them."

 With a pep in my step and a good friend by my side, I get to work!
 I pick up one book at a time, and look at it before deciding where it goes.